Locals complaining about foreigners: It’s common practice in Cuenca and other migrant destinations

-Over the past 20 years, my wife and I have lived in four locations with large immigrant populations — Northern New Jersey, the coast of Costa Rica, San Miguel de Allende, Mexico, and Cuenca — and have become intimately familiar with complaints natives make about foreigners
+Over the past 20 years, my wife and I have lived in four locations with large immigrant populations — Northern New Jersey, the coast of Costa Rica, San Miguel de Allende, Mexico, and Cuenca — and have become intimately familiar with complaints natives make about foreigners.

 By far the strongest of those complaints I’ve heard were in New Jersey, made by U.S. citizens against Latin American immigrants, many of them Ecuadorians.
 I heard that the foreigners were overwhelming social services intended for residents of New Jersey.
-I heard that immigrant children were causing over-crowding in the schools.
+I heard that immigrant children were over-crowding in the schools.
 I heard that the foreigners were not interested in learning “American ways,” and not making a serious attempt to learn English.

 As it turns out, study after study show that Latin Americans do, in fact, pay their own way for social and educational services in the U.S.

-Today in Cuenca, I still hear some of the same complaints but they are less frequent and less angry than the ones I heard in Mexico and Costa Rica.
-My wife, who was born in Quito, hears more of them but agrees with me that there are there less in Cuenca.
+Today in Cuenca, I still hear some of the same complaints, but they are less frequent and less angry than the ones I heard in Mexico and Costa Rica.
+My wife, who was born in Quito, hears more of them but agrees with me that there are less in Cuenca.

 My first point is that it is important to look at the problem in context.
 The impact of foreigners on their adopted countries is a worldwide issue, whether it’s Latin Americans moving to the U.S. or U.S. or European citizens moving to South America or the coast of Spain.
 A bigger problem, actually a crisis, are the mass migrations of Middle Easterners, Africans and now Venezuelans to other countries.

-My second point is that the intercultural problems between expats and Cuencanos are mild in comparison to those in many other North American expat communities in Latin America — and in such places a northern New Jersey, where expats from Latin America and other countries are referred to as immigrants or refugees, not expats.
+My second point is that the intercultural problems between expats and Cuencanos are mild in comparison to those in many other North American expat communities in Latin America — and in such places a northern New Jersey, where transplants from Latin America and other countries are referred to as immigrants or refugees, not expats.